Meet the Board

 William is the Senior Partner of Rawlinson & Hunter in the Cayman Islands and has responsibility for the oversight of all of the firm’s trust, corporate administration and accounting services.
 He specialises in private client services including international trust structures, private trust companies and purpose trusts.
 William is also the Chairman of The R&H Trust Co.
 Ltd. and The Harbour Trust Co.
 Ltd., duly licensed Cayman Islands trust companies owned by Rawlinson & Hunter in the Cayman Islands.
 He advises on the establishment and ongoing administration of Cayman Islands trusts and companies including acting as a director of a number of private trust companies, other regulated entities and other client companies.
 He is a Fellow of the Institute of Chartered Accountants in Ireland, a member of the Society of Trust and Estate Practitioners (STEP), former Vice Chairman of the Cayman Islands branch of STEP, and a member of the Cayman Islands Institute of Professional Accountants.

 Jude Scott is a former Partner of Ernst & Young and former Global CEO of Maples and Calder.He retired as an Audit Partner in 2008 after spending over 23 years with Ernst & Young where he specialised in the audits of investment funds, banks and insurance companies.As the Global Chief Executive Officer of Maples and Calder, he took an active role in the strategic growth and development of the firm.Jude is well respected in the local community and internationally, having served on various Cayman Islands Government and private sector committees, including the Cayman Islands Society of Professional Accountants, the Cayman Islands Financial Services Council, the Education Council, the Insolvency Rules Committee and the Stock Exchange.

-Dr Dax Basdeo oversees the strategy, operations and administration of the Cayman Islands Ministry of Financial Services, Commerce and Environment.
+Dr Dax Basdeo oversees the strategy, operations and administration of the Cayman Islands Ministry of Financial Services and Home Affairs.